 Telstra Internet Plans

-Telstra has a large range of broadband plans – over 30 in fact!
-It’s broken down by:
+Telstra has a large range of broadband plans – more than 30 in fact!
+They’re broken down into five categories – three fixed line in ADSL, Cable and NBN, plus two mobile varieties – home wireless and postpaid mobile.

 - Maximum download speeds for ADSL2+ are around 20Mbps

 If you live in an eligible area and choose an NBN connection, then you can choose from three different maximum speed tiers – 25Mbps, 50Mbps or a ‘superfast’ 100Mbps.
 The latter two cost around $20 and $30 extra per month respectively, and are perfect if your household does a lot of media streaming, gaming or data-heavy work.

 - Telstra had to compensate many NBN customers in November 2017 for its NBN speeds not living up to expectations.

 - Telstra has made moves to be more realistic about its NBN speeds, which will be explained later.